Profile likelihood analysis for a stochastic model of diffusion in heterogeneous media: Introduction

-We consider a stochastic model that describes the spatiotemporal diffusion of thermal energy in a heterogeneous, layered biological material.
+\cbl We consider a stochastic model that describes the spatiotemporal diffusion of thermal energy in a heterogeneous, layered biological material.
 We are motivated by the experimental work of Andrews et al.~\cite{Andrews2016,Andrews2016b,Simpson2016,McInerney2019} who consider heat conduction through living, layered porcine skin, shown in Figure \ref{F1}(a).
-The broad aim of these experiments is to investigate how burn injuries lead to tissue damage~\cite{Andrews2016,Andrews2016b,Simpson2016,McInerney2019}.
-Andrews' experiments are performed by placing a constant temperature external heat source at the top of the epidermis.
-Over time, thermal energy conducts downwards across the epidermis and dermis, into the subdermal fat layer.
-Andrews et al.~\cite{Andrews2016} measure the transport of thermal energy in the living tissues in real time by obliquely inserting a temperature probe at the base of the fat layer.
-A key restriction of Andrews' experimental design is that the living tissues are relatively thin and the temperature probe can only be placed at a single location without destroying the integrity of the living tissue~\cite{Andrews2016}.
-Given that Andrews' data takes the form of a time series of subdermal temperature at one location, a key measurement is to quantify the duration of time required for thermal energy to conduct across the layered tissues to reach the base of the fat layer.
-While these experiments focus on the diffusive transport of thermal energy in layered biological material, a very similar experimental design could be used to measure the diffusive transport of dissolved solutes through skin and other heterogeneous, layered media~\cite{Crank1967,Hansen2013}.
+Andrews' experiments are performed by placing a constant temperature external heat source at the surface of the skin, at the top of the epidermis.
+Over time, thermal energy conducts across the epidermis and dermis, reaching the subdermal fat layer.
+Andrews et al.~\cite{Andrews2016,Andrews2016b,Simpson2016,McInerney2019} measure this heat conduction process in real time by obliquely inserting a temperature probe at the base of the fat layer.
+For example, the data in Figure \ref{F1}(b) shows the result of an experiment where a constant heat source at $50^{\circ}$C is placed at the top of the skin, and the subdermal temperature is measured at intervals of one second at the base of the fat layer.
+The recorded data shows that the subdermal temperature remains approximately constant for the first 14 seconds of the experiment before increasing with time.
+This data suggests that the thermal disturbance at the surface of the layered skin takes approximately 14 seconds to affect the subdermal temperature.
+A key restriction of Andrews' experimental design is that the living tissues are relatively thin and the temperature probe can only be placed at a single location without destroying the integrity of the living tissue~~\cite{Andrews2016,Andrews2016b,Simpson2016,McInerney2019}.
+Given that Andrews' data takes the form of a time series of temperature data recorded at the base of the fat layer, a key quantity of interest is to measure the duration of time required for the temperature at the base of the fat layer to respond to the thermal disturbance at the surface of the layered skin.
+While Andrews' experiments focus on diffusive transport of thermal energy in layered biological material~\cite{Andrews2016,Andrews2016b,Simpson2016,McInerney2019}, a very similar experimental design could be used to measure the chemical diffusion of dissolved solutes through skin and other heterogeneous, layered media, with broad applications including cutaneous drug delivery~\cite{Hansen2013} as well as the design of landfill liners for the storage of industrial waste~\cite{Foose2002,Chen2015}. \cbl